Lab-Ironhack/data-cleaning-pandas/README.md

 Boys are more prone to suffer from shark attacks than girls, but as girls also reclaim their place in the seas, it is possible to find trend changes in the future.

 Sharks are not early birds.
-They enjoy a long night of sleep, and a lunch under the sun.
+They enjoy a long night of quiet darkness, and a lunch under the sun.